 Depending on your situation, declaring Chapter 7 or Chapter 13 bankruptcy may make the most sense.
 For instance, if you can’t make the payments with a debt management or debt settlement plan, bankruptcy could be an option to avoid going deeper into debt.
 But before you declare bankruptcy, consider speaking with a bankruptcy attorney to weigh out the pros and cons of this solution.

 Bankruptcy should be one of your last resorts since it can drastically harm your credit.
 Also, it will stay on your credit report for up to 10 years after the filing date.
-To settle your debts with bankruptcy, you may also be forced to sell some of your assets or other valuable possessions.
+To settle your debts with bankruptcy, you may also be forced to sell some of your assets.

 The Takeaway

-While credit card debt forgiveness may sound great in theory, the reality is that it can harm your credit and end up costing you financially.
+Credit card debt forgiveness involves paying less than the full amount you owe.
+While this prospect may sound great in theory, in reality it can harm your credit and end up costing you financially.
 If you find yourself starting to struggle with debt repayment, contact your credit card company to see if they will offer a hardship plan.
 If they’re unwilling to help or your financial troubles require a more long-term solution, you can explore credit debt forgiveness and other alternatives.

 While credit cards can land you in a heap of debt, they can also be a great financial tool when used responsibly.